13.7 Final Readiness Audit

 Administrative audit

-Administrative readiness is binary in several areas.
+Administrative readiness is binary in several areas — and binary items belong in a checklist, not a memory.
 The passport is valid or it is not.
 The appointment is confirmed or it is not.
-The PSM is completed or it is not.
-The calculator is permitted or it is not.
-Treat these as controls, not reminders.
+The PSM is complete or it is not.
+The calculator is an approved model with working batteries or it is not.
+Treat these as controls.

 Administrative itemAction before exam or results

-PassportConfirm valid international travel passport and name alignment.
+PassportConfirm valid international travel passport and exact name alignment.

 AppointmentConfirm Prometric or other authorized test-center details.

-PSMComplete at least one module before results release.
+PSMComplete at least one module before results are released.

 ResultsExpect email and portal access within 5 to 9 weeks after window close.